wanglin2/mind-map/web/src/pages/Doc/en/constructor/index.md

 `paddingY`: Padding y

 `ignoreWatermark`：v0.8.0+, Do not draw watermarks.
 If you do not need to draw watermarks, you can pass 'true' because drawing watermarks is very slow

+`addContentToHeader`：v0.9.9+, Function, You can return the custom content to be added to the header, as detailed in the configuration in 【Instantiation options】

+`addContentToFooter`：v0.9.9+, Function, You can return the custom content to be added to the tail, as detailed in the configuration in 【Instantiation options】

 Get the `svg` data and return an object.
 The detailed structure is as follows: